ibnuda/fpmortals/manuscript/complete.md

   TwitterAPIBenchmarks.encodeManual        thrpt    5  281606.574 ± 1975.873  ops/s
 ~~~~~~~~

-We see that the manual implementations are in the lead, followed by Magnolia,
-with Shapeless from 30% to 70% the performance of the manual instances.
-Now for
-decoding

 Sebagaimana yang kita lihat, implementasi manual memimpin dan diikuti oleh Magnolia.
 Implementasi dengan Shapeless memiliki performa 30 - 70% lebih buruk bila dibandingkan
 dengan instans manual.
 Sekarang untuk pembacaan sandi